Re-Imagine Aging With Full Cardiovascular Health, Feeling Capable & Feeling Good

 Research at the Cleveland Clinic, UCSF, Baylor, U of I and NASA has also documented Nanobacteria’s causative involvement in the development of Prostate Disease, BPH, Ovary Disease, Interstitial Cystitis, Polycystic Kidney Disease & Kidney Stones.

 We are the World’s leading experts on Nanobacteria.
 We have either conducted, directed or stimulated all of the research on Nanobacteria (CNPs/NPs) leading to scores of published scientific papers by a broad global network of our collaborating scientists & researchers.
 We developed the only nanobiotics: NanobacTX & Urobac to affect CNPs.
-Our non-prescription nanobiotics are safe, as shown in published clinical trials by respected physician-specialists, are nutraceutical-based and are available now.
+Our non-prescription nanobiotics are safe, as shown in published clinical trials by respected physician-specialists, are nutraceutical-based and are available now without a prescription.